-- entering in the fall semester.
-One additional seat shall be designated the Transfer Seat and shall be elected by incoming transfer students and held by a transfer student who has entered the university that fall. - D. Qualifications for Voting Membership SA members elected from the various colleges and schools must be registered students in their respective colleges and schools by the beginning of the fall term of the academic year for which they were elected.
-SA members must resign their position if they cease to be a registered, full-time undergraduate student in their respective college.
-SA members elected at-large must be registered students at Cornell by the beginning of the fall term of the academic year for which they were elected.
-SA members must resign their position if they plan to be away from the Ithaca campus for an extended period of time (i.e. a semester).
-Any SA member who vacates their current seat after being elected or re-elected to a position will forfeit their new seat.
-The forfeited position will devolve to the next runner up, and should there be no runner-up the seat will be re-run in the fall elections. - A. The Assembly shall consist of 37 voting members. - B. One voting member of the Assembly shall be elected at-large by and from the University undergraduate student population as President of the Student Assembly. - C. One voting member of the Assembly shall be elected at-large by and from the University undergraduate student population as Executive Vice President of the Student Assembly. - D. One voting member of the Assembly shall be elected as a Representative At-Large by virtue of attaining the second greatest number of votes in the most recent election for President of the Student Assembly; this office shall be distinct from that of a directly elected Representative At-Large. - E. One voting member of the Assembly shall be elected as a Representative At-Large by virtue of attaining the second greatest number of votes in the most recent election for Executive Vice President of the Student Assembly; this office shall be distinct from that of a directly elected Representative At-Large. - F. Six voting members of the Assembly shall each be directly elected as a Representative At-Large by and from the University undergraduate student population as a whole. - G. Two voting members of the Assembly shall each be elected as a Minority Students Representative by and from the University undergraduate student population as a whole to represent minority students. - H. One voting member of the Assembly shall be elected as the Women's Issues Representative by and from the University undergraduate student population as a whole to represent women's issues. - I. One voting member of the Assembly shall be elected as the First-Generation College Students Representative by and from the University undergraduate student population as a whole to represent first-generation college students. - J. One voting member of the Assembly shall be elected as the Students with Disabilities Representative by and from the University undergraduate student population as a whole to represent students with disabilities. - K. One voting member of the Assembly shall be elected as the International Students Representative by and from the University undergraduate student population as a whole to represent international students.

-- L. One voting member of the Assembly shall be elected as the LGBTQIA+ Representative by and from the University undergraduate student population as a whole to represent Lesbian, Gay, Bisexual, Transgender, Oueer, Intersex, Asexual students. - M. One voting member of the Assembly shall be elected as Veterans Representative by and from the population of undergraduate students who currently or have previously served in the Armed Forces of the United States, except for undergraduate students who serve as members of the Reserve Officer Training Corps, to represent students who currently or have previously served in the Armed Forces of the United States. - N. One voting member of the Assembly shall be elected as Student Workers Representative by and from the University undergraduate student population as a whole to represent undergraduate students who are engaged in paid employment contemporaneously with their academic studies. - O. Four voting members of the Assembly shall each be elected at-large by and from the undergraduate freshman student population to represent the same. - P. One voting member of the Assembly shall be elected at-large by and from the undergraduate transfer student population to represent the same. - Q. One voting member of the Assembly shall be elected by and from the undergraduate student populations of each the following colleges and schools to represent the same: the Brooks School of Public Policy; the Dyson School of Business, the College of Architecture, Art and Planning; the School of Hotel Administration; the College of Human Ecology, and the School of Industrial and Labor Relations. - R. Two voting members of the Assembly shall be elected by and from the undergraduate student populations of each the following colleges and schools to represent the same: the College of Agriculture and Life Sciences, and the College of Engineering. - S. Three voting members of the Assembly shall be elected by and from the undergraduate student population of the College of Arts and Sciences to represent the same.
+- E. One voting member of the Assembly shall be elected as a Representative At-Large by virtue of attaining the second greatest number of votes in the most recent election for Executive Vice President of the Student Assembly; this office shall be distinct from that of a directly elected Representative At-Large. - F. Six voting members of the Assembly shall each be directly elected as a Representative At-Large by and from the University undergraduate student population as a whole. - G. Two voting members of the Assembly shall each be elected as a Minority Students Representative by and from the University undergraduate student population as a whole to represent minority students. - H. One voting member of the Assembly shall be elected as the Women's Issues Representative by and from the University undergraduate student population as a whole to represent women's issues. - I. One voting member of the Assembly shall be elected as the First-Generation College Students Representative by and from the University undergraduate student population as a whole to represent first-generation college students. - J. One voting member of the Assembly shall be elected as the Students with Disabilities Representative by and from the University undergraduate student population as a whole to represent students with disabilities. - K. One voting member of the Assembly shall be elected as the International Students Representative by and from the University undergraduate student population as a whole to represent international students. - L. One voting member of the Assembly shall be elected as the LGBTQIA+ Representative by and from the University undergraduate student population as a whole to represent Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual students. - M. One voting member of the Assembly shall be elected as Veterans Representative by and from the University undergraduate student population as a whole to represent undergraduate students who currently or have previously served in the Armed Forces of the United States. - N. One voting member of the Assembly shall be elected as Student Workers' Representative by and from the University undergraduate student population as a whole to represent the community of undergraduates who, in addition to being students, simultaneously bear the responsibilities of being employed for pay, in any capacity, in any form, or by any employer. - O. Four voting members of the Assembly shall each be elected at-large by and from the undergraduate freshman student population to represent the same. - P. One voting member of the Assembly shall be elected at-large by and from the undergraduate transfer student population to represent the same. - Q. One voting member of the Assembly shall be elected by and from the undergraduate student populations of each the following colleges and schools to represent the same: the Brooks School of Public Policy; the Dyson School of Business, the College of Architecture, Art and Planning; the School of Hotel Administration; the College of Human Ecology, and the School of Industrial and Labor Relations. - R. Two voting members of the Assembly shall be elected by and from the undergraduate student populations of each the following colleges and schools to represent the same: the College of Agriculture and Life Sciences, and the College of Engineering. - S. Three voting members of the Assembly shall be elected by and from the undergraduate student population of the College of Arts and Sciences to represent the same.

-Section 2: Election of Voting Members Qualifications of Voting Members
+Section 2: Qualifications of Voting Members